 Human Rights and Immigration Law Project

-The Human Rights and Immigration Law Project, directed by Professor Dina Francesca Haynes, provides a variety of ways for students to become involved in immigration, refugee and asylum, migration, and human rights based work.
+The Human Rights and Immigration Law Project (HRILP), directed by Professor Dina Francesca Haynes, provides a variety of ways for students to become involved in immigration, refugee and asylum, migration, and human rights based work.
 Each project offers unique experiences, allowing students to find a niche that fits them.
 New projects are announced and students are selected competitively, based on interest, experience, and availability to work on the particular project.
-The ILP is presently involved in three different types of ongoing projects:
+The HRILP is presently involved in three different types of ongoing projects.

 Project 1: Assistance to area firms with pro bono asylum cases